emyode/InfraTemplate/README.md

 2. [ ] Create an Azure Devops project
 3. [ ] Create a "OPS" Repo in your Azure Devops Project
 4. [ ] Unzip locally to your computer
-5. [ ] Upload the whole repo to your "OPS" Azure Devops project
+5. [ ] Upload the whole repo to your "OPS" Azure Devops project (alternatively, you can use the script in the /scripts directory, here)
 6. [ ] Go to your Azure Devops Project, and check your Pipelines, there should be a Pipeline/Build named "OPS" or Whatever your repo is named
-7. [ ] Run it, debug and amend it as needed. [ ] (as is , it should work)
+7. [ ] Run it, debug and amend it as needed. (as is , it should work)
-8. [ ] Create a Variable Group In Library, it mus include the three variables as stated above
+8. [ ] Create a Variable Group In Library, it must include the three variables as stated above
 9. [ ] Adjust the Variables to reflect your product and your clientname
 10. [ ] Create a new deploy pipeline, a bogus empty with a fake empty stage one (otherwise you cannot import another one)...silly but yeah...
 11. [ ] In the Deployment pipeline editor, under the little New caret on the left, hit **import**